space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 _Space's_ YAML parser is written in Bash and it supports a subset of the complete YAML definition.

-There are some known limitation to the parser.
+There are some known limitations to the parser.

 This will not work: